A HISTORY OF BUCKINGHAMSHIRE IN TWELVE OBJECTS

 The Watermead Pliosaur lived 152 million years ago, when today's Vale of Aylesbury was under the sea.

-TWO LARGE RIBS were spotted during work on the new Watermead housing development on the northern edge of Aylesbury in 1987.
+IN THE SUMMER of 1987 local geologist Michael Oates spotted some large fossil bone fragments during excavation work on the new Watermead housing development on the northern edge of Aylesbury.
 They were sticking out of a two-metre deep trench in an area due to become an artificial ski slope.

 They found around 80 bones from a 152-million-year-old pliosaur, a top predator of the Jurassic seas.
 While other prehistoric marine reptiles – such as plesiosaurs and ichthyosaurs – fed on the smaller belemnites, ammonites and fish, pliosaurs were higher up the food chain: they fed on the plesiosaurs and ichthyosaurs.

 As the discovery of a large marine reptile at Watermead might suggest, Buckinghamshire has spent large periods of its prehistoric past under the sea.
 The Kimmeridge Clay, in which Buckinghamshire's pliosaur was found, is a typical marine sediment formed from tiny clay particles washed out from far-away land, much like the North Sea today.
 The Kimmeridge Clay is soft and weathers down easily.
 It underlies the flat expanse of Aylesbury Vale, along with the older Oxford Clay and the younger Gault Clay.